-Salford City Council in partnership with Transport for Greater Manchester created protected cycle lanes in two trial sites, using pre-cast dividing features (Armadillos).
+Salford city council in partnership with Transport for Greater Manchester created protected cycle lanes in 2 trial sites, using pre-cast dividing features (armadillos).
 The protected lanes, also known as light segregation, deter vehicles from entering a mandatory cycle lane.

 Both trial sites were along a key cycling corridor connecting Salford to central Manchester and are part of National Cycle Network route 55.
 Prior to the scheme there were advisory cycle lanes along the road.